MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/basketplugin.md

 ## Parameters

-All arguments are optional, but they must be ordered as shown in the [syntax](#syntax).
+All parameters are optional, but they must be ordered as shown in the [syntax](#syntax).

 |Name|Type|Required|Description|
 |--|--|--|--|